-The Academic Support Center (ASC) provides additional support to students who must travel for tournament competition by providing a secure environment for makeup testing.
+The Academic Support Center (ASC) provides additional support to students who must travel for tournament competition by providing a secure environment for make-up testing.
 The ASC teacher can proctor make-up tests for students who have approval and coordination of their instructors.
 Students must sign up directly with the ASC specialist.

 Another priority of the ASC is to ensure learning needs are met with success and a sense of competence for students engaged in the challenging Heritage Academy curricula.
-If demonstrated need or diagnosed accommodations are on file, students will receive help in reviewing for tests and quizzes, organizational planning, study techniques, note taking, and the writing and editing of student papers and assessments.
-Should this be deleted?
+Students will receive help in reviewing for tests and quizzes, organizational planning, study techniques, note taking, and the writing and editing of student papers and assessments.